WeblateOrg/weblate/docs/faq.rst

 How can I check if my Weblate is configured properly?
 -----------------------------------------------------

-Weblate includes set of configuration checks, which you can see in admin interface, just follow :guilabel:`Performace report` link in admin interface or directly open ``/admin/performance/`` URL.
+Weblate includes a set of configuration checks which you can see in the admin interface, just follow the :guilabel:`Performance report` link in the admin interface or open the ``/admin/performance/`` URL directly.

 .. _faq-site:

-Why does links contain example.com as domain?
+Why do links contain example.com as the domain?
 ---------------------------------------------

-Weblate uses Django sites framework and it defines site name inside the database.
+Weblate uses Djangos sites framework and it defines the site name inside the database.
 You need to set the domain name to match your installation.

 .. seealso::